 After a long day on the beach, you may be tempted to throw everything in the cooler and head home for a shower and a nap.
 However, taking a few minutes while you’re at the beach to clean up the cooler can save you time at home, and avoid forgetting about it and dealing with nasty food later on.
 Throw trash away while you’re still at the beach and dump water and ice out to prevent spills in the car.
 A beach shower is a great place to rinse out the cooler.
 If there’s room, you can use the extra space in the cooler to store towels or beach toys for an easy trek back to the car.
 Doing these few little steps before you get home can save you time and hassle in the long run.

-Tip #5: A Beach Wagon Is A Cooler’s Best Friend
+Tip #5: A Beach Cart Is A Cooler’s Best Friend

 If you can picture yourself sipping a cold drink, biting into a delicious sandwich and feeding your hungry crew of beachcombers during your next vacation, you’re going to need a cooler.
 Why worry about lugging yours from home when you can rent one and have it ready for you at your rental?